aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 We will try to let you create your first set of `XElement` components, establish some of the methods that you can use with `XElement` such as animations and using vanilla JS to make a custom `<counter>` component.

-It is our intention that by the end of the page you would have a slightly better understanding on how to being composing your components using `XElement`
+It is our intention that by the end of the page you would have a slightly better understanding on how to begin composing your components using `XElement`

 Without much further fanfare, let the journey begin.....cue the music!

 ## Setup

+Lets quickly go over the setup procedure once again.

 To setup `XElement` you simply need to acquire it from the package registry using your preferred package manager.